ryanj-0/Work_sample/README.md

 ## Data
 This folder houses the data used in creating the reports (found in *Reports*).
 Succinctly, there is a key and two academic years of data from [DPSCD](https://www.detroitk12.org/) which has been anotomized for public use purposes.
 I have gotten permission to share the data and other information publicly available on their site.

+## Data_work
+Houses files for data prep for each section.

+## Functions
+Houses plot functions for each respective section.

 ## Info
 This is other information related to the data.
 For example, there is a variable of MeanSGP (Mean Student Growth Percentile) and within *Info* there is a link to a pdf which explains a little more about this particular metric DPSCD is using.